suneethabpl/Zenobesite-Cypress/README.md

-# Playwright
+# Cypress
-create Page Object Model framework in Playwright.
+use Page Object Model in Cypress.
-This is done on a Node project with JavaScript.

 ### Tools & Technologies
 * Node JS
 * VS Code
 * JavaScript
+* BDD
-* BDD: cucumber-json
+* cucumber-json
 ### To use this project

 Step 1 - Download the folder or clone the repository